 F. Customer (Optional): If this POD Import rule is for a specific customer, you can limit to just that customer by setting their name against this EDI rule, in this field.

-This is not required though however, as TransVirtual uses OCR software (Optical Character Recognition) that will match any consignment numbers found in a POD image, to any consignment numbers in your account.
+This is not required though however, as Transvirtual uses OCR software (Optical Character Recognition) that will match any consignment numbers found in a POD image, to any consignment numbers in your account.
 However, if needed, this setting could be used to ensure only PODs captured by this EDI rule are attached to consignments for the specified customer.

 G. Agent/Supplier (Optional): Used to set an Agent/Supplier that will be the agent responsible for the PODs.
 If you specify an Agent/Supplier, when the POD attaches to the relevant consignment, the consignment will be automatically assigned to that Agent/Supplier, which will then generate an auto Agent price for Finance reasons.
 This field should only be used when the Agent/Supplier for any consignment PODs (for this EDI rule) will always be the same.